Tesla has a shot at producing 500,000 cars this year, Musk says in memo

 “This all comes down to Q4.
 Please take whatever steps you can think of to improve output (while increasing quality)”, Musk wrote to employees on Wednesday.

+Such emails are traditional at Tesla, with Musk sending them out every quarter to hint at targets and potential new records.

-Industry blog Tesmanian first reported on the news earlier in the day. (bit.ly/3nvhLHE)
+Industry blog Tesmanian first reported the news earlier in the day. (bit.ly/3nvhLHE)

 Tesla’s delivery push has been supported by its new Shanghai factory, the only plant currently producing vehicles outside California.